gjanders/SplunkVersionControl/README.md

 [SplunkVersionControlCloud github](https://github.com/gjanders/SplunkVersionControlCloud)

 ## Release Notes
+### 1.1.13
+Updated saved search `Splunk Version Control Audit Query POST` with new regex

+Added the git_branch parameter to allow any branch to be used for backup/restore

 ### 1.1.12
 Merged pull request from bre77 to make sslVerify option on restore equivalent to the backup version